elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/design_and_usability.md

 going to add a "featured" section where we can feature a game that stands out from the rest of the content.

-Let's open up our `Main.elm` file in the `assets/elm` folder, and we'll update the `view` function while adding a new `featured` function just below it:
+Let's open up our `assets/elm/src/Main.elm` file, and we'll update the `view` function while adding a new `featured` function just below it:

 ```elm
 view : Model -> Html Msg